 Wood Family Favorite in a butter entrée

 This recipe has been the Wood family favorite for many years.
+It is probably the most traditional morel recipe for many morel hunters.
 You can substitute the crackers with flour if so desired.

 1 big haul of fresh morel mushrooms